Today, Blacktown and Mount Druitt Hospital (BMDH) is a single hospital operating across two campuses – one at Blacktown and one at Mount Druitt.

 The Blacktown campus provides a 24-hour emergency service, intensive and high dependency care, specialist adult acute medical and surgical services, obstetrics and newborn care and mental health services.
 Ambulatory care services provided on site at Blacktown include satellite renal dialysis, chemotherapy, primary care and community health, drug and alcohol and dental clinic services.

-Clinical services at Mount Druitt campus include a 24-hour emergency service, high dependency, cardiology, paediatrics, planned surgery, rehabilitation and palliative care.
-Oral health and an older adult non-acute mental health service are also provided on site at Mount Druitt.
+Clinical services at Mount Druitt campus include a 24-hour emergency service, paediatrics, planned surgery, rehabilitation and palliative care.
+Oral health and a Dialysis Centre are also provided at Mount Druitt.

 The acute care role delineations of Blacktown and Mount Druitt facilities has allowed for comprehensive health care services to be provided to the communities that BMDH serves.